Essay on the Central America War

 Source: The National Archives, Defense Casualty Analysis System (DCAS)

 *Thousands of U.S. troops were stationed permanently in Panama to guard the Canal.
-Of the 148 killed during the war, 22 were killed in action during Operation Just Cause in December, 1989.
+Of the 148 killed during the war period, 22 were killed in action during Operation Just Cause in December 1989 & January 1990.

-The Central America War in Honduras from 1981 to 1992, with the second most U.S. casualties in Central America, is the only conflict with no Campaign or Expeditionary Medal awarded.
+The Central America War in Honduras from 1981 to 1992, with the second most U.S. casualties in Central America, is the only location of the conflict with no Campaign or Expeditionary Medal awarded.
+U.S. forces stationed in Panama that did not deploy upto Honduras only played a small part in the conflict.
+Fore example, roundtrip support flights from Howard AFB.
 There were more U.S. Troops killed in Honduras during the Central America War then the Panama Invasion, the Grenada rescue and the El Salvadoran conflicts combined-all of which have Armed Forces Expeditionary Medals awarded to troops who served in those conflicts.

 -FURTHER READING –